The following abbreviations and acronyms used in this disclosure statement are defined below:

 Supply chain disruptions may adversely affect Company operations.

 The Company relies on third-party vendors and manufacturers to supply many of the materials necessary for its operations.
-Disruptions or delays in receiving materials; price increases from suppliers or manufacturers; or inability to source needed materials could adversely affect the Company’s results of operations, financial condition and cash flows.
+Global logistic disruptions have impacted the flow of materials and restricted global trade flows.
+Manufacturers are competing for a limited supply of key commodities and logistical capacity which has impacted lead times, pricing, supply and demand.
+National and regional demand for cement and liquid asphalt may at times outpace the supply in the market.
+This imbalance creates a temporary shortage which may cause prices to increase faster than downstream products.
+Disruptions or delays in receiving materials; price increases from suppliers or manufacturers; or inability to source needed materials, which has occurred and could reoccur, could adversely affect the Company’s results of operations, financial condition and cash flows.

 Environmental and Regulatory Risks